rayajose/partner-catalog-api/README.md

 Swagger UI:
 http://partner-catalog-alb-1398338240.us-east-2.elb.amazonaws.com/docs

 > Note: The API may be temporarily offline outside of demonstration periods to control cloud costs.
+In production environments, HTTPS would be enabled via AWS Certificate Manager and a custom domain.

 ### Example Request